Tools for Digital Theory Objects

 How to create

 The tool currently only knows “software” and “data set” as types.
-Create it with type software
+Create it with type software and update the message field:

 message: >-